Tamburasca/WDR3_concert_downloader/README.md

 The output file name is optional.

-Furthermore, in a first draft, we provide an Internet Radio on a web server based on FastAPI utilizing its Streaming Response.
+Furthermore, in a first draft, we provide an Internet Radio on a web server based on FastAPI utilizing its *StreamingResponse*.
-Running in a Docker container it streams mp3-files that are provided in a directory as specified in *.env*.
-Each time the client invokes the method another mp3 file is streamed - randomly.
+Running in a Docker container it streams mp3-files that are provided in a directory as specified in *.env* - one after another, randomly selected.
 Text as "metadata" is injected between the byte stream chunks, if the client exposes the attribute *icy-metadata* = '1' in its request header.
 For the time being we utilize metadata of the mp3-files that